Skip to content

 The Factors That Are Often Missed

 Weight is influenced by far more than energy intake and expenditure.
-A thorough clinical assessment looks at the full range of factors that affect how your body stores and mobilises fat:
+A clinical assessment looks at the full range of factors that affect how your body stores and mobilises fat:

-Hormonal Health
+Metabolic Health

 For some patients, these conditions are undiagnosed or inadequately managed at the time they present for weight support.
 Where relevant, identifying and addressing them may form part of an effective management approach.